ThereseTaylor/Messaging-App/README.md

-Production

-This is a very basic messaging app that aims to enable a business to have an internal office messaging app.
-It can function even if the users are on different networks, the server side off the code will just have to be hosted on some cloud computing platform for that.

-Our problem solving approach included doing research about how socket objects and ports work and how to implement it and how to host a server and what the different cloud computing options are.
-With this research as background we then implemented our solution.
+# 📧 Internal Office Messaging App

+Welcome to the **Internal Office Messaging App**, a  solution for office communication.
+This application allows for messaging between employees, even across different networks by utilizing a client-server architecture.

 ---

-# 📧 Internal Office Messaging App || Author-Therese Taylor

-Welcome to the **Internal Office Messaging App**, a streamlined solution for office communication.
-This application facilitates seamless messaging between employees, even across different networks by utilizing a client-server architecture.

----

 ## 🌟 Features

-- **Real-Time Messaging**: Instant communication with colleagues in real time.
+- **Real-Time Messaging**: Communication with colleagues in real time.
 - **Network Flexibility**: Operates across different networks by hosting the server on a cloud platform.
-- **User-Friendly Interface**: Simple and intuitive design for ease of use.
+- **User-Friendly Interface**: Simple design for ease of use.

 ## 🚀 Getting Started